-Sorakuen Garden is located just a 10-minute walk from Motomachi Station or 5 minutes from Kencho-mae Station.
+Sorakuen Garden is a 10-minute walk from Motomachi Station or a 5-minute walk from Kencho-mae Station.

 Sorakuen Garden